h2oai/h2o-3/h2o-docs/src/product/getting-data-into-h2o.rst

 JDBC Databases
 ~~~~~~~~~~~~~~

 Relational databases that include a JDBC (Java database connectivity) driver can be used as the source of data for machine learning in H2O-3.
 The supported SQL databases are MySQL, PostgreSQL, MariaDB, Netezza, Amazon Redshift, Teradata, and Hive.
-(Refer to :ref:`hive2` for more information.)
+(See :ref:`hive2` for more information.)
 Data from these SQL databases can be pulled into H2O-3 using the ``import_sql_table`` and ``import_sql_select`` functions.

-Refer to the following articles for examples about using JDBC data sources with H2O-3.
+See the following articles for examples about using JDBC data sources with H2O-3.

 - `Setup postgresql database on OSX <https://aichamp.wordpress.com/2017/03/20/setup-postgresql-database-on-osx/>`__
 - `Restoring DVD rental database into postgresql <https://aichamp.wordpress.com/2017/03/20/restoring-dvd-rental-database-into-postgresql/>`__